 This will activate the account that will be used for future connections.
-MEdia Net is the predefined account that is set as default.
+AT&T WAP is the predefined account that is set as default.

-The following options will be available when you touch ::
+The following options will be available when you touch Ontions

-- ▶ Delete: Allows you to delete the account. - ▶ Delete all: Allows you to delete all accounts you have created.
+- ▶ Delete: Allows you to delete the account. - Reset All: Allows you to delete all accounts you have created.